Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 ### Possible sources of unpredictability
 - processor
-  - modern processors include hw mechanisms to improve performance (prefetching, speculative execution, ...), it's ok for averate perfromance but are a source of non determinism
+  - modern processors include hw mechanisms to improve performance (prefetching, speculative execution, ...), it's ok for average performance but are a source of non determinism
 - cache
   - memory access can require unpredictable access time due to cache hit/miss

-To overcome this problems there is the need to specifically design simple mirocontrollers or adopt processors with specific real-time features, example ARM have different families of CPU depending on the purpose:
+To overcome this problems there is the need to specifically design simple microcontrollers or adopt processors with specific real-time features, example ARM have different families of CPU depending on the purpose:
 - Cortex-A, highest performance.
 - Cortex-R, fast response, optimized for hard real time.
 - Cortex-M, lowest power, optmized for discrete processing and microcontrollers.